 The Sterilite isn’t large, but it’s large enough (and not so large as to encourage skipping weekly laundering).
 It has a 1.5-bushel capacity, enough for the average person that does laundry weekly.
 The rectangular shape makes it easier to stack and sort than a curved or square design.
 My clothes are large due to my height, but I can fit a full wash cycle folded into the Sterilite without an issue.

 Reviews of the Sterilite are universally good.
 The Container Store is the main source of reviews, with 13 at press time.
 There are two four-star and 11 five-star reviews, making it very highly rated overall.
 The only complaint is that it can be hard to add laundry to the bottom basket when baskets are stacked.
-Home Depot has a pair of reviews that both give the basket five stars.
-Sterilite doesn’t list the model on their website, nor is it available on Amazon, Target or other online retailers.
+Home Depot has a pair of reviews that both give the basket five stars, though it no longer sells the model we recommend.
+Sterilite doesn’t list the model we recommend (the one with swinging handles) on their website, nor is it available on Amazon, Target, or other online retailers.

 It’s simple, very practical and affordable—so the Sterilite Stacking Laundry Basket is our pick.